 New Hampshire Small Estate Affidavit | Form NHJB-2141-P

-The New Hampshire Small Estate Affidavit (Form NHJB-2141-P), also called the “Petition for Small Estate Administration”, is a legal form that enables an individual (the Heir) who is pursuing the estate of a deceased person (the Decedent) which is worth $10,000 or less to circumvent standard full estate administration, which is also called “probate.”
+The New Hampshire Small Estate Affidavit (Form NHJB-2141-P), also called the “Petition for Small Estate Administration”, is a legal form that enables a person to collect the estate of another person that recently died.
+The form is completed by a person known as the “Heir”, who collect the estate of the “Decedent”.
+The form can only be used if the estate is worth $10,000 or less.
 The process in which the affidavit is used is called the “Wavier of Full Administration”, which is an ideal way for an Heir to obtain the estate given its relative speed and low cost.

 Laws: § 553:32